When it comes to searching on Google, you might think there isn’t much to know.

 So searching for ‘driving at * down those * lanes’ will give you Ed Sheeran’s ‘Castle On The Hill’ video and lyrics.
 It’s like Shazam for words!

 Do you just want to get the definition of a word or phrase?
-Write ‘define:’ in front of the phrase and you’ll get the definition as the first result.
+A great syntax tip is to write ‘define:’ in front of the phrase and you’ll get the definition as the first result.

 Two Full Stops ..